 Listed places of worship will ... be affected by the change, although our evidence suggests that places of worship form only a small minority of the total number of listed properties in the UK.
 These will be predominantly used by Christian denominations.
-In order to mitigate the impacts on these groups the DCMS is expanding the existing Listed Places of Worship Grant Scheme which refunds the VAT on repairs and maintenance work, so that this includes approved alterations to listed buildings.41
+In order to mitigate the impacts on these groups the DCMS is expanding the existing Listed Places of Worship Grant Scheme which refunds the VAT on repairs and maintenance work, so that this includes approved alterations to listed buildings.
+48

-Further to this, the Government proposed that approved alterations which were under way would be entitled to transitional relief.
-Anti-avoidance legislation would be included in the Finance Bill to prevent developers obtaining zero-rating for work contracted on or after Budget day, but performed on or after 1 October 2012.42 Details were given in a consultation document published alongside the Budget; in the case of this type of construction work, the department asked for views on both the impact of removing the zero-rate, and on its proposals for transitional relief.43 The deadline for responses was 18 May 2012.44
+The Government also proposed that approved alterations which were under way would be entitled to transitional relief.
+Anti-avoidance legislation would be included in the Finance Bill to prevent developers obtaining zero-rating for work contracted on or after Budget day, but performed on or after 1 October 2012.49 Details were given in a consultation document published alongside the Budget; in the case of this type of construction work, HMRC asked for views on both the impact of removing the zero-rate, and on its proposals for transitional relief.50 The deadline for responses was 18 May 2012.51